-- If flying, choose the most direct route feasible; takeoffs and landings consume the most fuel.
+- If flying, select the most direct route feasible; takeoffs and landings consume the most fuel.
 Fly coach rather than first class (less leg space equals more people on the plane, which means more bang for your money on fuel).
-Choose an energy-efficient plane as well.
+Pick an energy-efficient plane as well.
 This one can be difficult because the information isn’t always readily available.
 However, several airlines, such as Southwest, have begun upgrading their planes to make them more energy efficient, and new jet types (such as Boeing’s 787 Dreamliner) are designed to burn up to 20% less fuel.
 If you have the time and interest, contact the airline and inquire about their environmental policies.

 - Offset your trip expenses.
 Why not plant a few trees to offset the carbon dioxide emitted during transportation?
-Trees turn CO2 into oxygen, which is beneficial to us (obviously, we require oxygen to exist). and beneficial to the environment since CO2 “consumed” by trees is not released into the sky.
+Trees turn CO2 into oxygen, which is beneficial to us (obviously, we require oxygen to exist) and beneficial to the environment since CO2 “consumed” by trees is not released into the sky.
 Fortunately, there are a plethora of apps available to perform the planting for you.
-It is worth mentioning, however, that carbon offsetting has received some criticism: Critics argue that offset plans offer people a “free pass” to consume the same amount of resources as before (since they can “make up for it”) rather than taking active effort to decrease their environmental impact.
+It is worth mentioning, however, that carbon offsetting has received some criticism: Critics argue that offset plans offer people a “free pass” to consume the same number of resources as before (since they can “make up for it”) rather than taking active effort to decrease their environmental impact.

 During Your Stay: Keeping it Green

 There are actions you can do to reduce your environmental effect in transportation, whether you’re staying in a hotel or staying with relatives.